grycap/im/README.md

 ```

 Pip will install all the pre-requisites needed.
 So Ansible  1.4.2 or later will
  be installed in the system.
+Yo will also need to install the sshpass command
-In some cases it will need to have installed the GCC
+ ('sshpass' package in main distributions).
+In some cases it will need to have installed
- compiler and the python developer libraries ('python-dev' or 'python-devel'
+ the GCC compiler and the python developer libraries ('python-dev' or 'python-devel'
  packages in main distributions).

 You must also remember to modify the ansible.cfg file setting as specified in the